ARMmbed/DAPLink/docs/DEVELOPERS-GUIDE.md

 ### Features
 - Support both Python 2.x and 3.x versions.
 - Can compile a list of projects or the all of the projects.
 - Can generate the release directory with one command.

 ### Prerequisite
-mbedcli should be included in the python package or requirements.txt.
-Currently requirement3.txt contains the list of python packages needed to be able to compile in the mbedcli environment.
+mbedcli is included in `requirements.txt`, so it will be installed automatically when configuring your development environment.

 ### mbedcli_compile.py script
 Arguments